WHAT ARE THE FACTORS USED IN DETERMINING VALUE?

 I WANT TO APPEAR IN PERSON.
 WHAT SHOULD I EXPECT AT MY APPOINTMENT?

 During the meeting, the appraiser will review the record on your property with you to be sure all the information such as age, style and size is correct.
 You may want to identify and review information from the Assessor’s office on properties comparable to your own and sales of comparable properties, all available on this website, to present at your hearing.
 After your meeting the appraiser will review all the information provided as well as information in the assessor’s records and make a decision.
-The Notice of Determination will be mailed by the last working day in August.
+The Notice of Determination will be mailed by August 15th.
 The appraiser’s job is to ensure that values are fair and equal and will take all of the issues into consideration.
 This should not be considered adversarial.

 CAN I PROTEST A PRIOR YEAR’S VALUE?